mgsweet/Apex-NoRecoil-2021/AHK/README.md

 ## Usage
 How to run:
-- Download or clone the repo.
+- Download and run `apexmaster-v1.2.2.exe`.
-- Make sure the `/pattern`, `/resolution`, `gui.exe` and `apexmaster.exe` are in the same directory.
-- Open `gui.exe` and do some configuration.
-Then click `Save and Run`.
+- Then click `Save and Run`.
 The GUI will then disappear and `apexmaster.exe` will run in the background.
 - Run the game in borderless mode.
 - After running the script, every time you press `1`, `2`, `B`, `R` or `E`, the script will detect your current weapon and provide compensation while you click `L Button` while holding your `R Button` (is you click ads_only).
 It cannot detect the weapon when you get one by "licking a dead player's box"(I haven't done this yet).
 But once you click any of the four buttons mention above, the detection should work :)
 - Enjoy!